Mir Yeshiva (Belarus): Origins

 The Mirrer Yeshiva was founded in 1815, 12 years after the founding of the Volozhin Yeshiva, by one of the prominent residents of a small town called Mir (then in Grodno Governorate, Russian Empire), Rabbi Shmuel Tiktinsky.
-After Rav Shmuel's death, his youngest son, Rabbi Chaim Leib Tiktinsky, was appointed rosh yeshiva.
+After Shmuel's death, his youngest son, Rabbi Chaim Leib Tiktinsky, was appointed rosh yeshiva (head of the yeshiva).
 He was succeeded by his son, Rav Avrohom, who brought Rabbi Eliyahu Boruch Kamai into the yeshiva.
-During Rabbi Kamai's tenure the direction of the yeshiva wavered between those who wished to introduce the study of musar and those who were against it.
+During Rabbi Kamai's leadership the direction of the yeshiva wavered between those who wished to introduce the study of musar and those who were against it.

-In 1903, Rabbi Kamai's daughter Malka married Rabbi Eliezer Yehuda Finkel, son of the legendary Rabbi Nosson Tzvi Finkel, the Elder of Slabodka, who joined the yeshiva faculty in late 1906.
-Under his influence, the yeshiva joined the musar movement definitively and Rabbi Zalman Dolinsky of Radun was appointed as its first mashgiach.
+In 1903, Rabbi Kamai's daughter Malka married Rabbi Eliezer Yehuda Finkel, son of Rabbi Nosson Tzvi Finkel, the 'Elder of Slabodka', who joined the yeshiva faculty in late 1906.
+Under his influence, the yeshiva joined the musar movement definitively and Rabbi Zalman Dolinsky of Radun was appointed as its first mashgiach (spiritual supervisor).

 World War I

 With the outbreak of World War I in 1914, the yeshiva moved from Mir to Poltava (now in Ukraine).
-Following the death of Rabbi Kamai in 1917, Rav Eliezer Yehuda was appointed as rosh yeshiva, ushering in the golden age of the yeshiva.
+Following the death of Rabbi Kamai in 1917, Rav Eliezer Yehuda was appointed as rosh yeshiva, marking the commencement of the golden age of the yeshiva.
 In 1921, The yeshiva moved back to its original facilities in Mir, where it blossomed, attracting the cream of the yeshiva students.
 The yeshiva's reputation grew, attracting students not only from throughout Europe, but also from America, South Africa and Australia, and the student body grew to close to 500.
 By the time World War II broke out there was hardly a rosh yeshiva of the Lithuanian school who had not studied in Mir.
-During this period Rabbi Yeruchom Levovitz joined the yeshiva as mashgiach in succession to Rabbi Zalman Dolinski.
+In 1924, Rabbi Yeruchom Levovitz rejoined the yeshiva as mashgiach after having originally been mashgiach from 1910 until the beginning World War I.

 In 1929, one of the yeshiva's most gifted students, Chaim Leib Shmuelevitz ("Chaim Stutchiner"), married the daughter of Rabbi Eliezer Yehuda Finkel.
 Rabbi Chaim was appointed to the faculty in 1935.